ChittimShalini/Smart_Attendance_System/README.md

 # Smart_Attendance_System
+A automated attendance System

 ## Overview
 The Smart Attendance System is an innovative solution designed to automate attendance marking from a group photo.
 Using advanced face recognition technologies, it identifies individuals in the photo and records their attendance in a CSV file.
 The system also provides visualizations of attendance data for easy analysis.

+**Note**
+This project is currently in its initial phase and has been tested with a limited dataset.
+Extensive testing with larger and more diverse datasets is required to ensure robustness and reliability in real-world scenarios.

 ## Features
 - Automatic face detection and recognition from group photos.